Ascents® Sleep No. 91: Research Abstracts for Component Oils

 METHODS: This was a clinical trial on 64 patients (male and female) hospitalized in CCU in Al-zahra and Chamran hospitals.
 The intervention included 3 nights, each time 9 hours aromatherapy with lavender oil for the experiment group, while the controls received no intervention.
 Both groups filled out the SMHSQ that includes 11 items to assess sleep quality before and after intervention.

-groups of experiment and control were significantly different after the aromatherapy with lavender oil (p < 0.001).
+RESULTS: Data analysis showed that the mean scores of sleep quality in the two groups of experiment and control were significantly different after the aromatherapy with lavender oil (p < 0.001).

 CONCLUSIONS: Quality of sleep in ischemic heart disease patients was significantly improved after aromatherapy with lavender oil.
 Therefore, using aromatherapy can improve the quality of their sleep and health.